Übersetzung durch Neil Mussett

 Inheritance and distribution cases; European Certificate of Succession

-(1) The following shall remain reserved to the judge in inheritance and distribution cases:
+(1) The following remain reserved to the judge in inheritance and distribution cases:

-1. the tasks of the inheritance court which became necessary with provisional administration of estate or administration of estate insofar as they correspond to the tasks in parent and child cases that are ruled out from assignment in accordance with section 14 of this Act;
+1. the tasks of the inheritance court which became necessary with provisional administration of estate or administration of estate insofar as they correspond to the tasks in parent and child cases that are ruled out from assignment in accordance with section 14 of the present Act;

 2. the nomination of executors (section 2200 of the Civil Code);

-3. the ruling on applications to cancel an order made by the testator for the administration of the estate by testamentary disposition (section 2216 subs.
-2 sentence 2 of the Civil Code);
+3. the ruling on applications to cancel an order made by the testator for the administration of the estate by testamentary disposition (section 2216 (2) sentence 2 of the Civil Code);

 4. the ruling on differences of opinion between several executors (section 2224 of the Civil Code);